Phase 2: Impact Statement

 1. What is an Impact Statement?

-If requested by the Proponent, the Agency may extend the three-year timeline by any length of time that is necessary for the Proponent to satisfy the Agency that the required information or studies outlined in the Tailored Impact Statement Guidelines have been provided.
-In the case that an extension of the time limit has been provided to the Proponent, the Agency may require the Proponent to provide it with additional information or studies that the Agency considers necessary for the conduct of the impact assessment.
+If requested by the Proponent, IAAC may extend the three-year timeline by any length of time that is necessary for the Proponent to satisfy IAAC that the required information or studies outlined in the Tailored Impact Statement Guidelines have been provided.
+In the case that an extension of the time limit has been provided to the Proponent, IAAC may require the Proponent to provide it with additional information or studies that IAAC considers necessary for the conduct of the impact assessment.

 3. What if the Proponent does not submit the Impact Statement?

-4. What if the Agency is not satisfied that the Proponent has provided the required studies or information in the Impact Statement?
+4. What if IAAC is not satisfied that the Proponent has provided the required information or studies in the Impact Statement?

-If the Agency is not satisfied that the required information or studies outlined in the Tailored Impact Statement Guidelines have been provided within the timeline, the impact assessment is terminated.
-A notice informing the public that the impact assessment is terminated is posted on the Registry.
+If IAAC is not satisfied that the required information or studies outlined in the Tailored Impact Statement Guidelines have been provided will require the Proponent to provide the missing information or studies.
+If the Proponent does not provide all the required information or studies within the established timeline, the impact assessment is terminated.
+A notice informing Indigenous groups and the public that the impact assessment is terminated is posted on the Registry.
 In this case, the project cannot proceed.
 If the Proponent wants to continue with the project, it must begin the process again with the planning phase.

-The Agency reviews the Impact Statement submitted by the Proponent to determine if it contains the required information and studies outlined in the Tailored Impact Statement Guidelines.
-In making this determination, the Agency consults federal authorities, Lifecycle Regulators, other jurisdictions, Indigenous groups and the public or other participants as required.
+IAAC reviews the Impact Statement submitted by the Proponent to determine if it contains the required information and studies outlined in the Tailored Impact Statement Guidelines, including whether the information and studies are scientifically and technically defensible and complete.
+In making this determination, IAAC may be informed by input from Indigenous groups, federal authorities, Lifecycle Regulators, other jurisdictions, the public or other participants as required.

-This review allows the Agency to determine if the Proponent has provided the information and studies required by the Tailored Impact Statement Guidelines that is necessary for it to complete the impact assessment.
+IAAC's review and input from others allow IAAC to determine if the Proponent has provided the information and studies required by the Tailored Impact Statement Guidelines that are necessary for it to complete the impact assessment.

-Once the Agency is satisfied that the Proponent has provided it with all of the information or studies, a notice of that determination is posted on the Registry.
+Once IAAC is satisfied that the Proponent has provided it with all of the information or studies, a notice of that determination is posted on the Registry.

 6. What is a Review Panel?